Karen Prescod - KarenCounselling (BACP member)

 - See my website karencounselling.com

-Thank you for reading my profile - my aim is to help you live your best life!
+Thank you for reading my profile.
+Live your best life!

 Training, qualifications & experience